Loading...

 51-54.

-Four Discourses Beginning with Non-Realization of Matter
+Four Discourses Beginning with Non-realisation of Matter

 657-660.
 At Sāvatthī.
 Then the wandering ascetic Vacchagotta approached the Blessed One; having approached, he exchanged friendly greetings with the Blessed One.
 Having concluded the pleasant and memorable talk, he sat down to one side.
-Seated to one side, the wandering ascetic Vacchagotta said this to the Blessed One - "What, Master Gotama, is the cause, what is the condition, by which these various wrong views arise in the world - 'The world is eternal' etc. 'The Tathāgata neither exists nor does not exist after death'?"
-"Through not realizing matter, Vaccha, through not realizing the origin of matter, through not realizing the cessation of matter, through not realizing the practice leading to the cessation of matter, etc.
+Seated to one side, the wandering ascetic Vacchagotta said this to the Blessed One - "What, Master Gotama, is the cause, what is the condition, by which these various wrong views arise in the world - 'The world is eternal' etc. 'The Truth-finder neither exists nor does not exist after death'?"
+"Through not realising matter, Vaccha, through not realising the origin of matter, through not realising the cessation of matter, through not realising the practice leading to the cessation of matter, etc.

 55.

-Discourse on Non-Realization of Consciousness
+Discourse on Non-realisation of Consciousness

 661. At Sāvatthī.
-"Through not realizing consciousness, Vaccha, through not realizing the origin of consciousness, through not realizing the cessation of consciousness, through not realizing the practice leading to the cessation of consciousness; thus these various wrong views arise in the world - 'The world is eternal' or 'the world is non-eternal' etc. 'The Tathāgata neither exists nor does not exist after death.'
-This, Vaccha, is the cause, this is the condition, by which these various wrong views arise in the world - 'The world is eternal' or 'the world is non-eternal' or 'the world is finite' or 'the world is infinite' or 'the soul is the same as the body' or 'the soul is one thing and the body another' or 'the Tathāgata exists after death' or 'the Tathāgata does not exist after death' or 'the Tathāgata both exists and does not exist after death' or 'the Tathāgata neither exists nor does not exist after death.'"
+"Through not realising consciousness, Vaccha, through not realising the origin of consciousness, through not realising the cessation of consciousness, through not realising the practice leading to the cessation of consciousness; thus these various wrong views arise in the world - 'The world is eternal' or 'the world is non-eternal' etc. 'The Truth-finder neither exists nor does not exist after death.'
+This, Vaccha, is the cause, this is the condition, by which these various wrong views arise in the world - 'The world is eternal' or 'the world is non-eternal' or 'the world is finite' or 'the world is infinite' or 'the soul is the same as the body' or 'the soul is one thing and the body another' or 'the Truth-finder exists after death' or 'the Truth-finder does not exist after death' or 'the Truth-finder both exists and does not exist after death' or 'the Truth-finder neither exists nor does not exist after death.'"
 The fifty-fifth.

 The Connected Discourses on Vacchagotta is complete.